koii-network/docs/concepts/what-are-tasks/what-are-tasks/key-components/intro.md

 Every task is compiled into a single JavaScript executable file that contains all of the functions required to run the task.
 We go into detail throughout the tutorial.
 Three functions are required to be defined:

-- **Task function** — This function contains the core logic of the task executable and submits the proof of the work done by participating nodes to K2.
+- **Task Function** — This function contains the core logic of the task executable and submits the proof of the work done by participating nodes to K2.
 [Learn more](/develop/write-a-koii-task/task-development-guide/k2-task-template/task-function)
-- **Audit function** — This function audits other participating nodes.
+- **Audit Function** — This function audits other participating nodes.
 [Learn More](/develop/write-a-koii-task/task-development-guide/k2-task-template/audit-function)
-- **Distribution function** — This function creates the distribution list and submits it on-chain.
+- **Distribution Function** — This function creates the distribution list and submits it on-chain.
 [Learn More](/develop/write-a-koii-task/task-development-guide/k2-task-template/distribution-functions)

 ## Metadata